developkariyer/iwapim/README.md

 # Pimcore Project Skeleton

-**DO NOT USE FOLLOWING INSTALLERS FOR THIS REPOSITORY.
+**DO NOT USE INSTALLERS FOR THIS REPOSITORY.
 THIS IS HIGLY MODIFIED AND EXPERIMENTAL!**

 This skeleton should be used by experienced Pimcore developers for starting a new project from the ground up.
 If you are new to Pimcore, it's better to start with our demo package, listed below 😉